arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/setting-up-portenta/content.md

 ### Required Hardware and Software

 - [Portenta H7 (ABX00042)](https://store.arduino.cc/products/portenta-h7), [Portenta H7 Lite (ABX00045)](https://store.arduino.cc/products/portenta-h7-lite) or [Portenta H7 Lite Connected (ABX00046)](https://store.arduino.cc/products/portenta-h7-lite-connected)
-- USB C cable (either USB A to USB C or USB C to USB C)
+- USB-C® cable (either USB-A to USB-C® or USB-C® to USB-C®)

 ## Portenta and The Arduino Core
 The Portenta H7 is equipped with two Arm Cortex ST processors (Cortex-M4 and Cortex-M7) which run the Mbed OS.
 Mbed OS is an embedded real time operating system (RTOS) designed specifically for microcontrollers to run IoT applications on low power.
 A real-time operating system is an operating system designed to run real-time applications that process data as it comes in, typically without buffer delays.
 [Here you can read more about real time operating systems](https://www.ni.com/en-us/innovations/white-papers/07/what-is-a-real-time-operating-system--rtos--.html).